 The Board's ability to successfully manage the Company's affairs will depend to a substantial extent upon the experience of our management team, including our Officers, whose continued services are not guaranteed.
 The loss of the services of any individual members of the Company's management team, or the IQVF REIT Board, or any Officer could have a material adverse effect on our operations.
-Further, we may not be able to successfully recruit additional personnel and any additional or replacement personnel that are recruited may not have the requisite skills, knowledge or experience necessary or desirable to enhance the incumbent management.
-We do not maintain key person life insurance on any Director or Officer.
+Further, we may not be able to successfully recruit additional personnel and any additional or replacement personnel that are recruited may not have the requisite skills, knowledge, or experience necessary or desirable to enhance the incumbent management.
+The Company carries a directors and officers liability insurance policy that covers such claims made against the Company and its directors and officers.
+The Company believes the policy specifications and insured limits are appropriate and adequate for its properties given the relative risk of loss, the cost of the coverage and industry practice; however, its insurance coverage may not be sufficient to fully cover its losses.